justin2004/weblog/sparql-gotcha/README.md

 Maybe the real hurdle is that using an OWL reasoner on lots of triples is tricky business.

-And if we pretend that is now easy and fast *then* we'll likely have the need or desire to reason on data in someone else's graph using an ontology we bring.
+And if we pretend that is now easy and fast *then* we'll likely have the need or desire to reason on data in someone else's graph using an ontology (perhaps with all inverse predicates defined) we bring.
 I am working on something now to hopefully make that easier.
 Stay tuned!